IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

      **NOTE**: Conflicts with `dedicated_acct_host_only`, `dedicated_host_id`, `dedicated_host_name` and `placement_group_id`
 * `transient` - (Optional, boolean) Specifies whether to provision a transient virtual server.
 The default value is `false`.
 Transient instances cannot be upgraded or downgraded.
 Transient instances cannot use local storage.
     **NOTE**: Conflicts with `dedicated_acct_host_only`, `dedicated_host_id`, `dedicated_host_name`, `cores`, `memory`, `public_bandwidth_limited` and `public_bandwidth_unlimited`
 * `os_reference_code` - (Optional, string) The operating system reference code that is used to provision the computing instance.
-To see available OS reference codes, log in to the [IBM Cloud Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode), using your API key as the password.
+To see available OS reference codes, log in to the [IBM Cloud Classic Infrastructure (SoftLayer) API](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode), using your API key as the password.
     **NOTE**: Conflicts with `image_id`.
 *   `image_id` - (Optional, integer) The image template ID you want to use to provision the computing instance.
 This is not the global identifier (UUID), but the image template group ID that should point to a valid global identifier.
 To retrieve the image template ID from the IBM Cloud infrastructure customer portal, navigate to **Devices > Manage > Images**, click the desired image, and note the ID number in the resulting URL.